hhlamba/Data-Warehouse-for-Retail-POS-Analysis/README.md

 Data Warehouse Repository

 ## USING SQL Scripts
-- All the scripts used in the projects where I have created a Data Warehouse.
+- All the scripts used in the projects led to creation of a Data Warehouse.
 - SQL Scripts to perform ETL (Extract, Transform and Load) for the Dimension and Fact Tables.
 - Database diagrams showcasing the star schema of different business processes.
 - Business Matrix and High/Detailed Dimensional data modelling files.